YaroslavSokolov0372/AniList/README.md

 ## Main Features

- * Tag tools to search by a filter :
+ * Tag tools to search with a filter :
    * Search by string
    * Year
    * Format